AIP-575: Ape Houses

 The reality of how deeply ingrained curses and neurodivergence are in the culture is an inextricable link and it is seriously an epidemic.
 It really does break your heart to put yourself in the shoes of a mother who has to make these mortifying decisions as well as the children who had no say how they were going to be born or where they were born or having to worry about whether their society will accept them and provide them with the appropriate schooling, support, education, therapy, and supervision that neurodivergent people require.

-Participating and funding Ape Houses will allow the DAO to get directly involved in some seriously amazing work by our selfless founder David and his team.
+Participating and funding Ape Houses will allow the DAO to get directly involved in some seriously amazing work which will go a very long way in the future of Apechain and ape philanthropy.

-David has been a force of good having already helped thousands of neurodivergent children and families in Ghana and Ape Houses is a step in the right direction to eventually turn to tens of thousands of lives changed, to hundreds of thousands, and eventually millions throughout the African continent and the world one day.
+We have been a force of good having already helped thousands of neurodivergent children and families in Africa and Ape Houses is a step in the right direction to eventually turn to tens of thousands of lives changed, to hundreds of thousands, and eventually millions throughout the African continent and the world one day.

-Since 2018 David has made it his life’s mission to help work against institutionalized mistreatment of children with neurodivergence and their families.
-He has focused his efforts in Ghana as that is where he is based but there are many other countries in the African continent that perceive neurodivergence as an inescapable curse.
+Since 2018 we have made it our life’s mission to help work against institutionalized mistreatment of children with neurodivergence and their families.
+We have focused his efforts in around the African region where many countries perceive neurodivergence as an inescapable curse.

-To illustrate the fitness and capability to execute on the Ape Houses mission, here are a few examples of Byautistic’s efforts collaborating with Web3 communities to provide lifesaving assistance to those in need.
+To illustrate the fitness and capability to execute on the Ape Houses and Apechain Developer hub mission, here are a few examples of our efforts collaborating with Web3 communities to provide lifesaving assistance to those in need, and onboard builders unto the web3 space.

 • Neurodiversity Screenings: Organized free medical screenings for over 150 underprivileged children, using art to bring awareness and care, in collaboration with Doodles IP.